by Peg Rowe | no comments

 Tiara believes we can effectively navigate this new environment and leverage these differences, taking advantage of them in a way that enhances culture and builds bridges between each group.
 Start by looking for the common ground present in each generation and grow our understanding of individual needs to help employers and foster a true sense of an integrated culture companywide.

-Delve deeper into this subject with our upcoming Global Women’s Leadership Virtual Roundtable on Wednesday, June 7, 2017, where we will discuss the challenges for all leaders in the multi-generational workplace.
-Join Tiara International’s Peg Rowe as we welcome panelists Becky Thomas (Founder, Be Greater Consulting), a Generation X and expert on the multi-generational workplace, Stacee Hasenbalg (SVP and Chief Compliance Officer, Avant) who worked in a traditional banking organization and currently is a leader at an entrepreneurial on-line loan company largely staffed with Generation X and Generation Y/Millennials, and Marieke Grondstra (Founder, Generation Storm) a Generation Y/Millennial with expertise and personal experience on this topic.
+Delve deeper into this subject with our Global Women’s Leadership Virtual Roundtable from Wednesday, June 7, 2017, where we discussed the challenges for all leaders in the multi-generational workplace.
+Moderated by Tiara International’s Peg Rowe with panelists Becky Thomas (Founder, Be Greater Consulting), a Generation X and expert on the multi-generational workplace, Stacee Hasenbalg (SVP and Chief Compliance Officer, Avant) who worked in a traditional banking organization and currently is a leader at an entrepreneurial on-line loan company largely staffed with Generation X and Generation Y/Millennials, and Marieke Grondstra (Founder, Generation Storm) a Generation Y/Millennial with expertise and personal experience on this topic.

 no comments on Leading in a Multi-Generational Workplace